clairelizbet/discord-sudo/readme.md

 ## ☁ Running a private instance

-> 🌐 There is a [public instance available](https://discord.com/oauth2/authorize?client_id=984508139472838656&permissions=268435456&scope=bot%20applications.commands) but if you would rather self-host Sudo, you will first need to create an app in the [Discord Developer Portal](https://discord.com/developers/applications).
+🌐 There is a [public instance available](https://discord.com/oauth2/authorize?client_id=984508139472838656&permissions=268435456&scope=bot%20applications.commands) but you can self-host Sudo if you'd like.

+> You will first need to create an app in the [Discord Developer Portal](https://discord.com/developers/applications).

 **🛠 Setting up the environment**